 Rising rents and prices, coupled with housing shortages, have long been the defining aspects of the residential property market.
-Another significant factor is the energy-efficient renovation of existing housing stock, a topic that has been under discussion for some time but gained substantial attention since the past year.
-This surge in attention coincides with a noticeable decline in housing construction, driven by higher financing costs, increased material prices and a shortage of skilled professionals.
-In this challenging environment, EXPO REAL offers an opportunity for exchange, discussion, and guidance on all aspects of residential real estate.
+Another significant factor is the energy-efficient renovation of existing housing stock.
+However, at the same time, residential construction is significantly declining, due to higher financing costs, rising prices for materials, and a shortage of skilled labor.
+In this challenging environment, EXPO REAL provides an opportunity for exchange, discussion, and orientation on the topic of residential properties

 The international trade fair for property and investment offers a platform for all those professionally involved in the subject of housing to find out about trends and developments, innovations and requirements and to exchange ideas with other experts.